Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reobal30/index.md

 \- use in an essential oil diffuser

-\- add to a warm bath
+\- add a few drops to a warm bath, or a few drops on your feet in the shower

 \- use in home-made lotions or balms